lea-cohausz/lea-cohausz.github.io/thinking-causally.md

 subtitle: A Hands-On Tutorial for Causal Modeling Using DAGs – EDM 2024
 ---

+**Update**: During the tutorial, I mentioned our package for fairness through causal modeling.
+It is available [here](https://github.com/lea-cohausz/causalfair).
+The paper introducing it will be published soon.

 During the EDM 2024 conference, I will be holding a tutorial on Causal Modeling in EDM.

 ### Who can participate?